On the singularity of adjacency matrices for random regular digraphs: Introduction

 We also conjecture that rrd matrices are invertible with high probability for much smaller values of $d$: \begin{conjecture} There are absolute constants $C,c>0$ such that for any $3\le d\le n-3 $ we have

 \end{conjecture} This mirrors a similar conjecture of Vu in \cite{Vu:discrete} on the adjacency matrices of undirected $d$-regular graphs, which are the symmetric analogue of $M$.
 When $d$ is bounded, considering the event that two columns of $M$ are parallel shows that we cannot hope for better than a polynomial bound on the singularity probability. $M$ is obviously invertible when $d=1$ as it is a permutation matrix in this case.
-As for the case $d=2$, the following observation may be surprising at first.

-\begin{observation} Let $M$ be a uniform random element of $\mM_{n,2}$.
-Then $M$ is singular asymptotically almost surely. \end{observation}
+On the other hand, it is not hard to show that for $d=2$, $M$ is \emph{singular} asymptotically almost surely.